 Heat the au jus or stock in a slow cooker on high heat.
 Use a fork to quickly dip each slice of roast beef in the hot juice and immediately place on the roll.
 Pile the beef high – big flavors call for a big sandwich – and spoon a healthy dollop of sinus-clearing horseradish on top of the meat.
 Before completing your beefy masterpiece, dip the underside of the top bun in the juice for a little extra flavor and moisture.

 Whenever I have family in town or friends over for a football or hockey game, I set up the buffet with the Beef on Weck assembly line.
 Not only is it delicious (even non-Buffalonians love it), but it takes very little time to prepare.
-It’s nice to have a little taste of home as we suffer through a season of our favorite teams not making the playoffs.
+It’s nice to have a little taste of home as we suffer through another season of our favorite sports teams not making the playoffs.
 Again.